Retail Marketing Strategy: The Ultimate Guide for 2020 and Beyond+ Examples

 Now that you understand what’s required for successful retail marketing, let’s look at the different tactics you can use to make the most of it.

 Social media, when used properly, is a powerful way to connect with your ideal customer.
 Advertisers from every industry have taken note.
 In 2018, US retailers spent $23.5 billion on digital ads.
 This is an 18.7% increase in spending from 2017.

-This shows just how effective social media can be for your business.
+This shows just how effective social media marketing can be for your business.
 There’s one problem most people don’t realize.
 It’s difficult to grow a large presence on all social media channels at once.

 Look closely and you’ll realize that most businesses that are successful with social media started with one or two platforms.
 After they built up their presence, they expanded to other social sites.